ansariumar/Final_year_project/README.md

 ##### 3. Now you can access the admin panel(top right of the navbar, the middle icon)

-##### 4. The first thing to do in the admin panel is  to go to the "Pages" section and create a page named "home", be aware that you can't the home page
+##### 4. The first thing to do in the admin panel is  to go to the "Pages" section and create a page named "home", be aware that you can't remove the home page

 ## Features